mayorJAY/HolidayInfo/README.md

 * [Material Design](https://material.io/develop/android/docs/getting-started/) which is an adaptable system that guides in maintaining principles and best practices of contemporary UI
 * [SDP/SSP](https://github.com/intuit/sdp) which is a scalable size unit that scales with the screen size.
 It helps to easily design for multiple screens
 * [JUnit4](https://junit.org/junit4), a testing framework used for writing unit tests
-* [MockWebServer](https://javadoc.io/doc/com.squareup.okhttp3/mockwebserver/3.14.9/overview-summary.html), a library that makes it easy test how apps behave when making HTTP/HTTPS calls.
+* [MockWebServer](https://javadoc.io/doc/com.squareup.okhttp3/mockwebserver/3.14.9/overview-summary.html), a library that makes it easy to test how Apps behave when making HTTP/HTTPS calls.